FREQUENTLY ASKED

 What if I am or my partner is pregnant, planning to become pregnant, or breastfeeding?

-VORANIGO is not recommended for use during pregnancy as it may harm an unborn baby.
-It may affect fertility in females and males, which can impact the ability to have children.
-You’re encouraged to discuss family planning options with your healthcare provider, including referral to an onco-fertility specialist.
+VORANIGO may affect fertility in females and males, which can impact the ability to have children.
+You're encouraged to discuss family planning options with your healthcare provider, including a referral to an onco-fertility specialist.

 Is there financial assistance available for VORANIGO?